You may be wanting to get started playing snooker but are curious what the correct order is to pot the colored balls?

 So, you’ve now correctly setup a snooker table, now its time to get down to business, and pot some balls.

 But as you might know already, you can’t just pot anything.
-There is an order to it that I will explain here.
+There is a snooker potting order that I will explain here.
 Its important to know the snooker ball order because you can use it to your advantage.

 Maybe you want to make your opponents next snot more difficult or you need to know the best position to leave the cue ball to get a better potting angle on the shot.